Toyota Harrier: Fourth generation (XU80; 2020)

 The XU80 series Harrier was announced on 13 April 2020 and went on sale on 17 June 2020.
 It is built on the same GA-K platform as the XA50 series RAV4.
 Compared with the outgoing model, the width and the wheelbase is up by 20 mm and 30 mm respectively, while the height has been cut by 30 mm.
 Unlike the previous model, the turbocharged engine option is not available in this generation.
 It is available in S, G and Z grade levels in Japan.
 The Leather Package is also available in G and Z grades.

-In September 2022, the plug-in hybrid version was released in Japan in a sole Z grade level.
-It shares the same system with the RAV4 PHEV.
+Since the three generation Harrier, the Harrier emblem on the front grille that had been used since the first generation was changed to the Toyota emblem.

 In other Asian markets, the fourth-generation Harrier was launched in Singapore on 29 January 2021.
 It is offered in Elegance trim with a regular petrol engine, and Premium and Luxury trims with a hybrid engine.
 It was also launched in Malaysia on 8 April 2021, offered in a single Luxury trim paired with the 2.0-litre M20A-FKS engine and CVT.
+The 2.5-litre A25A-FXS hybrid variant added in March 2026, hence the discontinuation of the 2.0-litre petrol variant.
 It is also offered in China under both Harrier and Venza nameplates.

+In September 2022, the plug-in hybrid version was released in Japan in a sole Z grade level.
+It shares the same system with the RAV4 PHEV.

+In June 2025, a plug-in hybrid variant was added to entry-level G grade.
+The G grade level became the base variant after the S grade level was discontinued.
+The Nightsade Package is also available in Z grade.
+The 12.3 inch head unit now is standard for all grades.

+In August 2026, the Harrier received a minor update in Japan.
+The petrol and plug-in hybrid models, therefore the Harrier line-up became hybrid-only in Japan.
+The remaining grades remain unchanged.